-Within the scope of the TERREP, grievances/concerns/suggestions will be handled at multiple levels: (a) Contractor (b) Construction Supervision (c) Provincial Directorates of Environment, Urbanization and Climate Change (d) MoEUCC/Project Implementation Unit (PIU), (e) national level through existing GMs of the Republic of Turkiye.
+Within the scope of the TERRP, grievances/concerns/suggestions are handled at multiple levels: (a) Contractor (b) Construction Supervision (c) Provincial Directorates of Environment, Urbanization and Climate Change (d) MoEUCC/Project Implementation Unit (PIU), (e) national level through existing GRMs of the Republic of Türkiye.

 - a.
-Contractor: Each contractor appointed for conducting the civil works will be responsible for receiving, recording and if possible, resolving the concerns and grievances raised by any stakeholder (right holders, local communities, project workers, etc.) due to the civil works executed within the scope of the TERREP.
-The PIU will also require contractors to develop and implement a grievance mechanism for their workforce including sub-contractors, before the start of work.
+Contractor: Each contractor appointed for conducting the civil works is responsible for receiving, recording and if possible, resolving the concerns and grievances raised by any stakeholder (right holders, local communities, project workers, etc.) due to the civil works executed within the scope of the TERRP.
+The PIU is also require contractors to develop and implement a grievance redress mechanism for their workforce including sub-contractors, before the start of work.
 If the Contractor is not able to resolve the concerns and grievances, they are obliged to direct them to the relevant person/institutions.
-Contractors will also submit the records including solved and unsolved concerns and grievances to the PIU on a weekly basis. - b.
-Supervision Consultant: The concerns and grievances that cannot be addressed by the contractor will be dealt with by the Project Manager who is appointed as Supervision Consultant.
+Contractors are also submit the records including solved and unsolved concerns and grievances to the PIU on a weekly basis. - b.
+Supervision Consultant: The concerns and grievances that cannot be addressed by the contractor are dealt with by the Project Manager who is appointed as Supervision Consultant.
 The Project Manager will remind the responsibilities of the contractor by issuing a status report and ensuring that necessary measures are/will be taken to solve the problem and ensure the implementation of required corrective actions.
 If the Project Manager is not able to resolve the concerns and grievances, he/she is obliged to direct them to the PIU. - c.
-Provincial Directorates of Environment, Urbanization and Climate Change: PDoEUCC will be responsible for taking the necessary measures to address received concerns and grievances regarding the activities carried out within the scope of the TERREP to the extent possible.
-The Directorates will also immediately forward all received concerns and grievances to the PIU, whether the issues are addressed or not. - d.
-MoEUCC/PIU: Within the scope of the TERREP, MoEUCC is responsible to collect, record, and resolve all concerns and grievances raised by stakeholders through the above-mentioned levels.
-MoEUCC is responsible for resolving the collected concerns and grievances within 15 days and informing the owner of the concerns and grievances about the result. - National Level.
-Türkiye has different GMs available at the national level for all individuals residing in the country: Presidency's Communication Center, Foreigners Communication Center (YIMER).
+Provincial Directorates of Environment, Urbanization and Climate Change: PDoEUCC is responsible for taking the necessary measures to address received concerns and grievances regarding the activities carried out within the scope of the TERRP to the extent possible.
+The Directorates also immediately forward all received concerns and grievances to the PIU, whether the issues are addressed or not. - d.
+MoEUCC/PIU: Within the scope of the TERRP, MoEUCC is responsible to collect, record, and resolve all concerns and grievances raised by stakeholders through the above-mentioned levels.
+MoEUCC is responsible for resolving the collected concerns and grievances within 15 days and informing the owner of the concerns and grievances about the result. - e.
+National Level.
+Türkiye has different GRMs available at the national level for all individuals residing in the country: Presidency's Communication Center, Foreigners Communication Center (YIMER).
 The details and communication channels of these mechanisms are provided in the following sections.

 8.1.
-PIU LEVEL GM
+PIU LEVEL GRM

-The MoEUCC/PIU will operate a website for TERREP where all relevant information is being disclosed for public opinion and review.
-Through the complaint submissions section and e-mail address (yigmkadev@csb.gov.tr) that will be available on the website, the PIU will be able to collect grievances from all stakeholders.
-The principle of confidentiality and the right to make anonymous complaints will be ensured.
-The communication channels for the project-specific GM will be provided in the SEP once it is established.
+The MoEUCC/PIU operates a website for TERRP where all relevant information is being disclosed for public opinion and review.
+Through the complaint submissions section and e-mail address (vigmkadev@csb.gov.tr) that will be available on the website, the PIU collects grievances from all stakeholders.
+The principle of confidentiality and the right to make anonymous complaints are ensured.

-Grievance/concern/suggestions collected through different channels will be recorded by the MoEUCC and responded to within 15 days.
-Records of the grievance/concern/suggestion will be shared with WB through the Monitoring Report regularly.
+Grievance/concern/suggestions collected through different channels are recorded by the MoEUCC and responded to within 15 days.
+Records of the grievance/concern/suggestion are shared with WB through the Monitoring Report regularly.

 Any comments or concerns can be brought to the attention of the Contractor verbally or in writing (by post or e-mail) or by filling in a grievance form.
-The grievance form will be made available on construction sites that are easily accessible to all relevant stakeholders.
-The principle of confidentiality and the right to make anonymous complaints will be enabled.
+The grievance form is available on construction sites that are easily accessible to all relevant stakeholders.
+The principle of confidentiality and the right to make anonymous complaints are enabled.